1 Starting with Access

 • Modules

-There are two different types of work carried out with databases:
+There are two main tasks when working with databases:

-• Designing the database.
-This involves the creation of tables, queries, forms, and reports.
-Once the database is created, this task is done.
+• Designing the database – This includes creating the structure: tables, queries, forms, and reports.
+Once completed, this task is usually done.

 1.1.1 Tables

-The data is arramged in a table with columns (fields) and rows (records).
+Data in a table is organized into columns (fields) and rows (records).

 Figure 1.2: Example of a table with 3 records and 5 fields.